root-project/web/manual/tmva/index.md

 ## Using TMVA

 The ROOT tutorials for TMVA, available in `$ROOTSYS/tutorials/tmva`, provide example jobs for the training phase and the application of the training results in a classification or regression analysis using the TMVA Reader.

 ### Training examples

-- `TMVAClassification.C`: Provides examples for the training and testing of TMVA classifiers.
+- {% include tutorial name="TMVAClassification" %} Provides examples for the training and testing of TMVA classifiers.

-- `TMVAMulticlass.C`: Provides an example for the training and testing of a TMVA multi-class classification.
+- {% include tutorial name="TMVAMulticlass" %} Provides an example for the training and testing of a TMVA multi-class classification.

-- `TMVARegression.C`: Provides examples for the training and testing of TMVA classifiers.
+- {% include tutorial name="TMVARegression" %} Provides examples for the training and testing of TMVA classifiers.

 ### Application examples

-- `TMVAClassificationApplication.C`:  Provides an example on how to use the trained classifiers within an analysis module.
+- {% include tutorial name="TMVAClassificationApplication" %} Provides an example on how to use the trained classifiers within an analysis module.

-- `TMVAMulticlassApplication.C`: Provides an example on how to use the trained multi-class classifiers within an analysis module.
+- {% include tutorial name="TMVAMulticlassApplication" %} Provides an example on how to use the trained multi-class classifiers within an analysis module.

-- `TMVARegressionApplication.C`: Provides an example on how to use the trained regression MVAs within an analysis module.
+- {% include tutorial name="TMVARegressionApplication" %} Provides an example on how to use the trained regression MVAs within an analysis module.

 _**Example**_

-`TMVAClassification.C` uses an academic toy data set for training and testing.
+{% include tutorial name="TMVAClassification" %} uses an academic toy data set for training and testing.
 It consists of four linearly correlated, Gaussian distributed discriminating input variables, with different sample means for signal and background.

 The training job provides a formatted output logging that contains the following information:
 - Linear correlation matrices for the input variables.
 - Correlation ratios and mutual information between input variables and regression targets.
 - Variable ranking.